 Many children and adults might enjoy creating these diamond paintings without doing the unit study.

 The PDF unit study for each kit offers a substantial amount of activity with over 30 pages each.
 Students are to create a notebook with the printable pages provided in the PDF.
 You can use one of these unit studies for at least a few weeks of science if students watch some of the videos, research information, create their notebook, and present what they have learned in a creative format.

 Each unit study has the same five sections: Introduction, Investigate, Activate, Communicate, and Notebooking Pages.

-Investigate provides information about the featured mammal within the PDF, and it also has students research, write, draw, and complete puzzles (a crossword and a word search).
+Investigate provides information about the featured animal, and it also has students research, write, draw, and complete puzzles (a crossword and a word search).
 Sometimes, the Investigate section poses questions, but it also urges students to come up with their own questions to investigate.
-It has lists of "Investigative Resources" that include links to websites such as those with specific pages about the animal at National Geographic and the African Wildlife Foundation, links to YouTube videos (sorted into those for younger and older students), and videos that teach how to draw the animal.
-Note that some websites and activities focus on conservation.
-Students can record some of the information they glean from their investigations on the notebooking pages.
+It has lists of "Investigative Resources" that include links to websites with specific pages about the animal (such as those at NationalGeographic.com and the African Wildlife Foundation—awf.com), links to YouTube® videos (sorted into those for younger and older students), and videos that teach how to draw the animal.
+Some websites and activities focus on conservation.
+Students can record some of the information they glean from their investigations using the notebooking pages.

 Using arts and crafts to draw students into learning can very effective.
-If you have students who might not want to complete an entire diamond painting themselves, consider having two or more work on one together.
-They can still each create their own notebook for the unit study, and you can select learning methods that work best for each student.
+If you have students who might not want to complete an entire diamond painting themselves, consider having two or more children work on one together.
+They can still each create their own notebook for the unit study, and you can select the learning methods that work best for each student.